the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

 }
 ~~~~~~~~

 These were a few approaches to use conditional rendering in React.
+You can read about [more alternatives on my website](https://www.robinwieruch.de/conditional-rendering-react/) where I keep an exhaustive list of conditional renderings.
+Moreover you will get to know their different use cases and when to apply them.

-You can read about [more alternatives on my website](https://www.robinwieruch.de/conditional-rendering-react/).
-After all you should be able to see the fetched data in your list.
+After all, you should be able to see the fetched data in your list.
 Everything except the Table is displayed when the data fetching is pending.

 ### Exercises: